cardano-foundation/developer-portal/docs/get-started/air-gap.md

 Your boot and UEFI partitions might not be encrypted, depending on the type of computer you have & version of the GRUB software with your OS installer.

-Therefore, as a precaution, never attach a USB drive to your Air Gap machine unless it has been formatted or built as installation media.
+Therefore, as a precaution, never attach a USB drive to your Air Gap machine unless you've either formatted the drive or built it as installation media.

 :::

 The main advantage to encrypting your Air Gap system:

-*   Someone gaining physical access to your machine, or stealing it, will be prevented from violating your account (e.g. stealing your stake pool pledge!) or stake pool security. 😎
+  - Someone gaining physical access to your machine, or stealing it, will be prevented from violating your account (e.g. stealing your stake pool pledge\!) or stake pool security. 😎

-The main advantages to NOT encrypting it:
+The main disadvantage to encrypting it:

-*   If you lose your disk encryption password, or set it incorrectly to something you can't reproduce, you will effectively lose all the data on the air gap machine's disk... including any account information or keys stored there. 😖
+  - If you lose your disk encryption password, or set it incorrectly to something you can't reproduce, you will effectively lose all the data on the air gap machine's disk... including any account information or keys stored there. 😖

-#### (optional, if encrypting your hard drive) Choose encryption password
+#### (optional, if encrypting your partition) Choose encryption password

 Suggested password requirements:

-*   has never been transmitted over, or stored in, cleartext on the Internet, or stored in cleartext on your computer itself (just in case your Air Gap is accidentally broken)
+  - has never been transmitted over, or stored in, cleartext on the Internet, or stored in cleartext on your computer itself (just in case your Air Gap is accidentally broken)
-*   has length & complexity enough to hash to about 2^128 possible values: this means at least 20 apparently random characters)
+  - has length & complexity enough to hash to about 2^128 possible values: this means at least 20 apparently random characters.

-### Begin Ubuntu installation (with some modifications)
+### Begin standard Ubuntu installation (with some modifications)

 As you follow the standard procedure (also linked above), stop at the points in the headings below to ensure you're installing your Air Gap environment correctly.

 Before starting, there is no need to physically disconnect your chosen Air Gap machine from the Internet, or do anything to your home router to disable WiFi.